-This Statement details the steps we have taken during the last financial year towards ensuring that slavery and human trafficking are not taking place either in our organisation or our supply chain.
+This Statement details the steps we have taken up to the end of September 2017 towards ensuring that slavery and human trafficking are not taking place either in our organisation or our supply chain.
 Zenith has a long-standing commitment to conducting business ethically and the prevention of slavery and human trafficking is an important part of that commitment.

 Our supply chain

 We have categorised our supply chain into four groups: